 Applicants to the MN:GEN stream require a minimum GPA of 3.0 in their final 30 credits of graduate or undergraduate study.

 Applicants in the MN:NP stream require a minimum GPA of 3.2 in their final 30 credits of graduate or undergraduate study.
-MN:NP applicants must have obtained recently, a minimum of 4,500 verified hours of full-time equivalent work experience as a registered nurse prior to application.
+MN:NP applicants must have obtained recently, a minimum of 5,000 verified hours of full-time equivalent direct clinical practice as a registered nurse prior to application.
 Applicants without a BN or BScN are not eligible to apply to the MN:NP program.

 Admission to the Faculty of Health Disciplines Master's programs is competitive.
 Meeting the minimum requirements is not a guarantee of admission to the program.